 |GACO||Global Awareness Connection||3|

 Acceptance into the Teacher Certification Option requires acceptance into teacher certification candidacy (which includes passing the PraxisTM Core Academic Skills for Educators exam).
-The K-3 Internship in Teaching in an Inclusive Classroom requires a minimum grade of C in ER 4250 and ER 4290 and a minimum 3.00 cumulative grade point average.
+The K-3 Internship in Teaching in an Inclusive Classroom requires a minimum grade of C in ER 4250, ER 4290, and RL 3500 and a minimum 3.00 cumulative grade point average.